AliceWonderMiscreations/NotReallyPsrResourceManager/README.md

 NotReallyPsrResourceManager
 ===========================

+The funny not very user friendly namespace is being used because this is a developer preview of a concept I hope will be adopted and refined by an actual standards body.
+I do not want to be an actual standards body, I want to *implement* what a standards body says to implement.

 Specification, interfaces, and abstract classes for web application management of 3rd party JS/CSS

 Subject to change, not finished, and deity I hope to get input from others.